Ragnar-Loth-brok/chanel_app/README.md

 # Chanel App Scrolling Animation - React Native

-Explore a captivating prototype showcasing seamless scrolling animations reminiscent of popular Chanel apps, coupled with a visually stunning masking effect on the splash screen.
+Explore a captivating prototype showcasing seamless scrolling animations reminiscent of popular Chanel app, coupled with a visually stunning masking effect on the Splash Screen.
 This React Native project is a testament to advanced animation techniques, providing a glimpse into the developer's expertise in creating engaging and aesthetically pleasing mobile experiences.

 ## Demo video: